RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-context-exchange-rate.md

 ### To initiate a payment

 The first step for payment initation is to pick one `values.currency` and its related exchange rate extension.
-There should be a payment network for this currency bound to the request.
+There should be a payment network for this currency bound to the request, to get required details.

 For the selected currency, the payment processor should look at the exchange rate given by the `values.oracle`.
 Once the exchange rate is fetched, the payment processor has a maximum `values.timeframe`to execute the payment,